What is website speed optimization?

 Web page speed optimization decides whether a user to your site will explore further or part their ways.
 More than 83% of visitors expect a website to load in 3 seconds or less and more than 40% of visitors abandon a web page if it takes more than 3 seconds to load.

 In addition to losing out on page views and traffic, your ROI and conversions also go for a toss if the page doesn’t provide well.
-A slower site load time also hampers the SEO, User experience and brand image of your business industry.
+A slower site load time also hampers the Search Engine Optimization, User experience and brand image of your business industry.
 Website speed optimization is an important factor that Google uses to determine search rankings, both on mobile and desktop.
 According to Google, website speed optimization is a key element of your landing page experience and has a great impact on your AdWord Quality Score.

 As per statistics, it wouldn’t be an exaggeration to say that even a minute seconds delay in the page load time results in the loss of substantial traffic and potential sales.
 And this loss is amplified several times over if don’t you have not been concerned about your mobile site’s speed.
 Faster page load time not only makes your users happy, but it also decreases your bounce rate and improves your conversions manifold.